Netflix's Asia-Pacific business has biggest gains over the past three years

 In Latin America, where the company says it is in 33% of broadband homes, streaming revenue increased 71% from the end of the third quarter of 2017 to the end of the third quarter of 2019.
 Membership in the period grew 61%.

-Netflix is focusing on its international business as the streaming landscape becomes more crowded, with Walt Disney Co’s (DIS.N) Disney+ and Apple’s (AAPL.O) Apple TV+ entering the market and two other services - HBO Max, from AT&T-owned (T.N) WarnerMedia, and Comcast-owned (CMCSA.O) NBCUniversal’s Peacock - set to launch next year.
+Netflix is focusing on its international business as the streaming landscape becomes more crowded, with Walt Disney Co’s Disney+ and Apple’s Apple TV+ entering the market and two other services - HBO Max, from AT&T-owned WarnerMedia, and Comcast-owned NBCUniversal’s Peacock - set to launch next year.

 Reporting by Helen Coster; Editing by Dan Grebler